cokelid/ChocoButler/README.md

 ## Configuration & Settings
 Settings exist in the `settings.json` text file.
 Edit this file to configure ChocoButler.
+The settings file will be created the first time ChocoButler runs and can be accessed via the `Advanced` menu in ChocoButler.

 The following settings are available:

 ### `check_delay_hours`
 By default ChocoButler checks for outdated packages every 12 hours.
 To change this, edit the `settings.json` file and change the `check_delay_hours` value.